-It can be a quote from one of the characters, a glimpse of the setting where the plot unravels, a quote from a review that stands out.
+You can quote one of the characters, show a glimpse of the setting where the plot unravels, a quote from a review that stands out.
 The options are endless.

-When a person reads or hears the hook, they should immediately get sold on reading the book.
+When a person sees the hook, they should immediately get sold on reading the book.

-Pro tip: The key to a great hook is creating tension.
-Tension can be created in many ways.
+Pro tip: The key to a great hook is creating tension and intrigue.
+They can be created in many ways.
 These should already be familiar to you as a writer to keep pages turning.

-For example, show what’s at stake if the main character loses, or show the reader what they stand to gain in reading the book (if non-fiction), or even what they stand to miss out on if they don’t!
+For example, show what’s at stake if the main character doesn’t succeed, or show the reader what they stand to gain in reading the book (if non-fiction), or even what they stand to miss out on if they don’t!